Concurrency & Race Conditions - When Two Threads Meet on a Shared Variable

 with lock_b:

-with lock_a: # waits forever if thread1 holds lock_a
+with lock_a: # blocks if thread1 holds lock_a

 do_work()

-2. Hold and wait: A thread holds one resource while waiting for another.
+- Hold and wait: A thread holds a resource while waiting for another

-3. No preemption: Resources cannot be forcibly taken.
+- No preemption: Resources are not forcibly taken

-The Global Interpreter Lock is a mutex in CPython that prevents more than one thread from executing Python bytecode at a time.
-This is necessary because CPython’s reference counting is not thread-safe - without the GIL, two threads could simultaneously decrement a reference count to zero and double-free an object.
+The Global Interpreter Lock is a single mutex in CPython that prevents more than one thread from executing Python bytecode at any time.
+It exists because CPython’s reference counting for garbage collection is not thread-safe: without the GIL, two threads could simultaneously decrement a reference count to zero and both free the same object.

 import threading, requests